k0ccc/marketplace/README.md

 In this project im using external libs: nuxt/ui for tailwindcss and prisma for database.

-migration and seeding of Prisma
+migration and seeding of Prisma if db is not exist

 ```bash
 # sync schema to DB